 Institution accredited by

-The GDECC is born from the merger, in 1999, of two institutions implemented for over a century in the East End of Montreal.
-The Grace Dart Hospital, located at 6085 Sherbrooke St. East, was founded in 1907 by Henry J. Dart and named in honour of his daughter Grace, who died from tuberculosis in 1898.
+The GDECC was created in 1999 from the merger of two facilities founded over a century ago in the East of Montréal.
+The Grace Dart Hospital, located at 6085 Sherbrooke St. East, was founded in 1907 by Henry J. Dart and named in honour of his daughter, Grace, who died from tuberculosis in 1898.
 For over 60 years, the hospital was a sanatorium.
-We now call it the Grace Dart Pavilion installation, and it counts 101 beds.
+Until recently, the facility was known as Grace Dart Pavilion, and had 101 beds.
+Its services were relocated to Ste.
+Anne’s Hospital, in Sainte-Anne-de-Bellevue, in September 2016 because the facility had become outdated.

-The second installation, known today as the Extended Care Site, was called, at the time of its foundation in 1863, Montreal Protestant House of Industry and Refuge.
+The second facility, known today as the Extended Care Site, was called, at the time of its foundation in 1863, Montreal Protestant House of Industry and Refuge.
 This refuge was settled on the grounds of the Dubois farm, bequeathed by Thomas Molson.
 The building, located at 5155 Sainte-Catherine Street East, was inaugurated in 1885 to welcome poor elderly of Protestant denomination.
-It counts today 256 beds.
+Today, it has 256 beds.

 5155 St. Catherine Street East